-If you’re new into the world of pallets, you’d be forgiven for not knowing there are actually different sizes and types available.
-While there are standard pallet dimensions, measurements vary between countries which makes international shipping arrangements extra confusing if you don’t know what your options are to begin with.
+If you’re new to the world of pallets, you’d be forgiven for not knowing there are actually different sizes and types available.
+While there are standard pallet dimensions, measurements vary between countries which makes international shipping arrangements extra confusing if you don’t know what your options are, to begin with.

 Below, we’ll start with the standard pallet size Australia uses.
 And then we’ll look at other countries and their average pallet size and dimensions.

 Standard Pallet Size In Australia